demisto/content-docs/docs/welcome.md

 ## Partners

-If you are a Palo Alto Networks Technology Partner, please check out our [Partners](partners/why-xsoar) section of the site.
+If you are a Palo Alto Networks Technology Partner, or wish to become a Partner, please check out our [Partners](partners/why-xsoar) section of the site.